PvP2Max/pvp2max-bgremoval/docs/README.md

 3) Access the app at `http://localhost:3000` (or via your tunnel).
 The app will call the bundled `withoutbg` service at `http://withoutbg:5001/api/remove`.

 Notes:
-- The compose file uses `withoutbg/app:latest` and sets `PORT=5001`.
+- The compose file uses `withoutbg/app:latest` and maps host `5001` to container `80`.
 If the upstream project publishes a different tag/port, adjust `docker-compose.yml` accordingly.
 - If your withoutbg build needs its own auth, set `WITHOUTBG_API_TOKEN` in both `.env` and the compose service (commented example in the file).

 ## Notes on withoutbg integration